 What framework do you use, and what would you recommend?

 My answer is something most developers aren’t ready to hear:

-Why would you use a framework for a one-off website?
+Why would you use a framework for a one-off site?

 The reply from the developer then follows the format of:

-I don't just use it for one website, I use it for all my websites!
+I don’t just use it for one site, I use it for all my sites!

 To which I would always respond:

 How can you make decisions on the approach before understanding the project?

 At this point, the developer usually thinks I am being awkward and wonders off, which is certainly not the case, more often than not they missed the point I have been making.

 Frameworks are something I have been working on for around 8 years, where I would be working on a combination of small and extremely large projects every week.
 Around 5 years ago during this period I had an epiphany.